 - Obtaining export licenses where necessary and appropriate;

-- Creation and structuring of distributor agreements and networks to avoid indirect responsibility for violations of United States law by foreign affiliates and distributors; and
+- Creation and structuring of distributor agreements and networks; and

 - Advice regarding the Foreign Corrupt Practices Act.